sawork-2022-attic/aw04-AlwaysSmiling2000/README.md

 ## Data Caching and Session Sharing

 To solve the above problem, we'll need a common cache so that the same session can be shared between the servers.
 In addition, we're also going to cache the query results so that each query is carried out only once.
-By changing the `active` field in `application-properties` to be `with-redis`, we get the final version (the redis corresponding stuff can be found [here](redis/redis.md)):
+By changing the `active` field in `application-properties` to be `with-redis` (also remember to change the IP address in `application-with-redis.yml`), we get the final version (the redis corresponding stuff can be found [here](redis/redis.md)):

 ![statistics_with_redis](snapshot/with-redis/statistics.png)